This section describes how you can use the Saved Sessions window to save a session, schedule regular saving, and manage your saved sessions.

 To launch a session, select it in the list and click the Launch button.
 This invokes the saved session.

 To delete a session, select it in the list and click the Delete button.
-Note that this does not merely remove it from the list but permanently deletes the session, deleting the actual file (and application bundle on Mac OS X) from the disk.
+Note that this does not merely remove it from the list but permanently deletes the session, deleting the actual file from the disk.

 To make a session be the default saved session, select it in the list and click the Set As Default button.
 This causes LispWorks images to redirect to this session when they start (see Redirecting images to a Saved Session image).